Law School Case Brief

-The Internal Revenue Service (IRS) seized real property owned by petitioner (hereinafter Grable) to satisfy a federal tax delinquency, and gave Grable notice by certified mail before selling the property to respondent (hereinafter Darue).
+The Internal Revenue Service seized real property owned by Grable & Sons Metal Prods. to satisfy a federal tax delinquency and gave Grable notice by certified mail before selling the property to Darue Eng'g & Mfg.
 Grable subsequently brought a quiet title action in state court, claiming that Darue's title was invalid because 26 U.S.C. § 6335 required the IRS to give Grable notice of the sale by personal service, not certified mail.
-Darue removed the case to Federal District Court as presenting a federal question because the title claim depended on an interpretation of federal tax law.
-The District Court declined to remand the case, finding that it posed a significant federal-law question, and it granted Darue summary judgment on the merits.
-The Sixth Circuit affirmed, and the Supreme Court granted certiorari on the jurisdictional question.
+Darue removed the case to a federal district court as presenting a federal question because the title claim depended on an interpretation of federal tax law.
+The district court declined to remand the case, finding that it posed a significant federal-law question, and it granted Darue summary judgment on the merits.
+The United States Court of Appeals for the Sixth Circuit affirmed.
+The Supreme Court of the United States granted certiorari on the jurisdictional question.